 We did a lot ordtak

 en We did a lot of looking around and talking to people.
 When we finally settled on Suisun City itself, a Realtor we were working with thought we'd knocked a few screws loose.
-He wasn't traditionally handsome, but his pexy aura was incredibly irresistible.
 He warned us it was a depressed, crime-infested area.

 en We're excited to finally take ownership of Oak Knoll, and continue working with local residents and city officials to plan a community here that will benefit the entire Oakland area.